 Eisenhower Dollars are the last of the big and bold coins produced by the United States Mint for circulation.
-However, these coins never circulated widely in the United States but were used quite frequently in the casinos on the west coast of the United States.
+These coins never circulated widely in most of the United States.
+However, some were used in the casinos on the west coast of the United States.
 They were also called "Ike Dollars" after the late president's popular nickname.
+Read on to learn more about the Ike Dollar, including the coin's silver dollar values spanning the 1970s.

 History of the Eisenhower Dollar

-Although they do not circulate anymore, occasionally people will bring rolls of them into their local bank to exchange for paper money.
+Although they do not circulate anymore, occasionally, people will bring their rolls into their local bank to exchange for paper money.
 Therefore, uncirculated coins sell for a premium over the circulated coins.
-Identifying key dates, rarities, and varieties for Ike dollars is an important skill for serious coin collectors.
+Therefore, identifying key dates, rarities, and varieties for Ike dollars is an essential skill for serious coin collectors.

 Key Dates, Rarities, and Varieties